kanserau/Godot-Jam-1-ESCAPE/Obsidian/Burning Up/Item List.md

 - [ ] Solar flare can be stopped with Shields
 - [ ] A solar flare that isn't stopped causes SIGNIFICANT ship integrity loss
 - [ ] Space Debris

+# Other
+## The Manual
+This is all the player gets for a tutorial.
+It tells the player:
+-